TOO OLD TO BE A MOM?

 When my twins were born at age 40, our “Team B” as my husband calls them, I resolved to work less and Mom more.
 I would be the chilled out mother I never quite got to be the first time around with the older two because I had been so concerned with trying to balance it all.
 And while it didn’t exactly happen that way when the girls were born, (chilled isn’t an adjective normally associated with Moms of multiples) I learned to relax into my choices, to stop trying to mute the working part in front of my stay at home friends or dial down the mother part in other facets of my life.
 I learned to accept that I am a person who likes her sack stuffed really full.
 What other reason could there possibly be for continuing to stuff more in it?
 Saying “yes” mostly felt better.

 There is no question that as an older mother I have more patience than the 31-year old I once was who never thought she’d be spontaneous again.
 A six-year gap between Team A and Team B equipt me with a fish eye lens.
 I don’t sweat the small stuff and I do try to cherish the ride a bit more.
 On my second chance, I didn’t want to talk about mucus and home made baby food, I wanted to discuss my middle-agedness, my politics, the struggles of aging parents and husband’s snoring.
+I am thinking about get my husband something to help him stop snoring, I just read some Snore RX reviews.
 I was never great at board games or watching Dora videos with my older kids and this time around I didn’t feel the need to pretend.
 I am no longer half-way apologetic or conflicted about working when I’m focusing on being a Mom.
 I regularly absorb the whiff of envy from friends when I spend a night away in a nice hotel with room service and first-run movies.
 I’m proud of my ability to earn my own wage at a career I love, even as I miss a few soccer games and a basketball tournament or two.

 Motherhood is a selfless business.
 And like so many parts of being an adult, there are repetitive parts, as same-old as emptying the dishwasher or folding laundry.
 No wonder we grumble or watch our heads spin at times like a bobble-head on a dashboard.
 No wonder we lose our tempers.
 We all do.
 There are some who will swear that the right time to have children is when you are younger and full of energy.
 But in my 20’s I would have been too selfish, less patient, yearning to accomplish things yet un-named.
 I would have resented the recalcitrant child, the ungrateful eye roll or lip curl that soaks through their very being because that’s precisely what they are programmed to do.
 Anna Quindlen, one of my all-time favorite writers, says that “sometimes taking care of children full-time feels like a cross between a carnival ride and penal servitude.”
 Do any right-minded adults really enjoy a two-hour marathon of Candy Land or repeated rounds of Lego towers?
 Be honest.